Prag8855/aab/content/guides/unemployment-benefits.md

 {% include "blocks/_tableOfContents.html" %}

-## Who can get unemployment benefits?
+## Who gets unemployment benefits?

 You get *ALG I* when you lose your job.
 You only get *ALG 1* if you have paid unemployment insurance for at least 12 months in the last 30 months.[^0] You must apply for *ALG I* at the *[[Bundesagentur für Arbeit]]*.[^1]